Architects held about 125,500 jobs in 2021. The largest employers of architects were as follows:

 Architects spend much of their time in offices, where they meet with clients, develop reports and drawings, and work with other architects and engineers.
 They also visit construction sites to ensure that clients’ objectives are met and to review the progress of projects.
 Some architects work from home offices.

 Most architects work full time and many work additional hours, especially when facing deadlines.
 Self-employed architects may have more flexible work schedules.

-In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
+Architects typically need a bachelor's degree in architecture.
 Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
 Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
 The time required depends on the extent of the student’s previous education and training in architecture.

 A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.